DileepKumarIrri/test2/index.md

   exceprt: "                                                                               "
 ---

-I'm a data scientst at St Jude Children's Research Hospital.
-I have a PhD in Applied Mathematics from the University of Washington.
-I've worked on a range of problems in **computational neuroscience, artificial intelligence** and **bioinformatics**, from building cancer histology search tools to deep-learning based animal behavior analysis to prototype brain-computer interfaces.
+I'm a research scientst at St Jude Children's Research Hospital.
+I have a PhD in Applied Mathematics from the University of Washington, with experience in computational neuroscience, AI, and bioinformatics.
+I develop novel machine learning and mathematical models of complex systems, particularly in the life sciences.
+I enjoy tackling challenging multidisciplinary problems to uncover scientific insights, and am passionate about building software tools to support and promote data science.

 ## Bio